 “Fornication doesn’t mean sex outside of marriage like the organized church teaches and it is NOT a sin.
 It’s been translated to mean something totally different in the King James bible from what it really means in the original hebrew bible.
 We’ve been lied to about this subject for hundreds of year by the church of medieval times to control the sex lives of the believers.” – Michelle Moore

-You can read Michelle’s entire comment underneath the video embedded below.
+You can read Michelle’s entire comment underneath the video embedded below (NOTE: you’ll have to sort comments by “Newest first” for her comment to show up).
 But the first part of her quote is key, because it establishes the basis for everything else she begins to extrapolate in her lengthy comment.

 And what’s especially important to note in her comment is how her rejection of scripture (in its current form and interpretation) so powerfully influences her beliefs about human sexuality.
 Just like Joshua Harris.
 Indeed…